-The Project is held by Excelsior through is wholly-owned subsidiaries Excelsior Arizona and Excelsior JCM.
+The Project is held by Excelsior through is wholly-owned subsidiaries Excelsior Mining Arizona, Inc. ("Excelsior Arizona") and Excelsior Mining JCM, Inc. ("Excelsior JCM").
 Acquisition of all mineral interest from the James L. Sullivan Trust was completed in January of 2015.
-These assets represent, among other things, the mineral rights to the North Star and South Star
+These assets represent, among other things, the mineral rights to the North Star and South Star Copper deposits.

-Copper deposits (the Gunnison Project).
 Additionally, in December 2015 Excelsior purchased all assets of Nord Resources Corporation, as they relate to the JCM, through a court-appointed receiver.